 In connection with the January 2018 Financing, Omega Fund IV, L.P. ("Omega") acquired 465,000 common shares and 535,000 pre-funded warrants.
-Assuming the exercise in full of the 535,000 pre-funded warrants and certain warrants held by Omega prior to the January 2018 Financing, Omega would own approximately 17.6% of the issued and outstanding common shares as at January 16, 2018 on a partially-diluted basis.
 Pursuant to the terms of a nomination rights agreement between the Company and Omega, Omega is entitled to nominate one director to the board of directors of the Company, who must be an independent director and preapproved by the Company.
 These nomination rights will continue for so long as Omega holds at least 9.99% of the issued and outstanding common shares of the Company.
-On January 16, 2018, Mr. Hugo Beekman of Omega Fund Management, LLC, was appointed to the board of directors of the Company.
-He subsequently resigned from the board of directors on May 30, 2018.